crnd-inc/yodoo-client/odoo_infrastructure_client/README.rst

 |badge4| |badge5|

-The Odoo Infrastructure Client application is the Odoo client for the yodoo.systems portal.
+The Odoo Infrastructure Client application is the Odoo client for the yodoo.systems.
-Connect your platform to our Odoo instance.
-With a little configuration you will get a SaaS portal for your databases.
+Connect your Odoo instance to yodoo.systems and get the SaaS portal for your clients.

 Configuration
 '''''''''''''